-It is vital that you attend the lectures and labs in order to do well in this course.
-Students who have never attended by September 11th will be administratively dropped by the Office of Admissions and Records.
-More than 5 absences over the semester can also lead to the dismissal from the class, and you will be given a final grade of "X".
+It is vitally important that you plan your time to study the lecture notes on Blackboard and attend all the labs in order to do well in this course.
+Students who have never checked in on Blackboard and never attended labs by September 11th will be administratively dropped by the Office of Admissions and Records.
+More than 5 absences (labs and exams) over the semester can also lead to the dismissal from the class, and you will be given a final grade of "X".